TommyWabg/Switch2Connect/README.md

 * **Run at Startup:** Added a toggle to automatically launch the application with Windows.
 * **Start Minimized:** Option to launch directly to the system tray for a seamless background experience.
 * **Hide to system tray:** Added the ability to minimize the application to the Windows system tray.
+* **Controller UI Navigation:** Implemented UI navigation using the left joystick or D-pad.
+The currently selected UI element is indicated by a white outline.
+The outline automatically hides upon detecting mouse clicks anywhere within the application or pressing B button on the controller.
+  * **UI Component Interaction:** Added controller support for interacting with UI elements.
+Pressing the 'A' button clicks buttons or opens dropdown menus, while the 'B' button closes open dropdown menus without applying changes.
+  * **Slider and Time Input Adjustment:** Enabled adjustment of sliders and auto-disconnect time input fields using the right joystick.
+Alternatively, holding the 'A' button while using the left joystick modifies the values without triggering spatial navigation.
 * **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
 No Python installation required.

 ## System Requirements